-Pastoral and clinical counseling is offered by appointment.
+Pastoral care and counseling are offered by appointment.
 As an independent practice, we can easily and openly address spiritual needs.
 However, we are open to all: the believer, the unbeliever, the seeker, the undecided, and the unaffiliated:there is no hidden agenda.
 We welcome all from any religious practice and no religious practice or belief.
+We are also GLBTQ friendly.
 Our goal is to assist those in need with the means, motivation and tools they need to transform their lives.
-While Pastor Carol’s specialty is addictions counselings, general mental health counseling is also provided.
+While Pastor Carol’s specialty is addictions counseling.
 In 2011 Pastor received the Massachusetts Counselor of the Year Award from the Massachusetts Association of Alcohol and Drub Counselors.
 In 2012 she received the National Counselor of the Year Award from the National Association of Alcohol and Drug Counselors.

 Please call us at 617-650-6497 for an appointment, to make a referral or contact us through OpenDoorCapeCod@aol.com.